A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: Preliminaries on explicit stabilized methods

 \section{Preliminaries on explicit stabilized methods}

 This section is devoted to present useful standard materials.

-In order to study the stability of a Runge-Kutta integrator applied to an ODE, the following approach is widely used \cite{Abd13c,HaW96}.
+In order to study the stability of a Runge--Kutta integrator applied to an ODE, the following approach is widely used \cite{Abd13c,HaW96}.
 Consider the test ODE

 where $\lambda\in\IC$ with negative real part.
-If we apply a Runge-Kutta method with step size $h$ on \eqref{eq:odetest}, we get the relation $y_{n+1}=R(h\lambda)^ny_0$, where the rational function $R(z)$ is called the stability function.
+If we apply a Runge--Kutta method with step size $h$ on \eqref{eq:odetest}, we get the relation $y_{n+1}=R(h\lambda)^ny_0$, where the rational function $R(z)$ is called the stability function.
 Hence, the stability domain of the method is defined as

 In the particular case of explicit methods, $R(z)$ is a polynomial which means that the stability domain is necessarily bounded.
 For example, the stability domain of the explicit Euler method is just a disk of radius $1$ which explains the time step restriction it faces for stiff ODEs, while that of the implicit Euler method is the complementary of a disk of radius $1$.
 This shows the advantage of implicit methods in terms of stability, however, for large dimensional problems and especially the nonlinear and ill-conditioned ones, implicit methods become very costly and difficult to implement.
 Here appears the need to a compromise between classical explicit methods and implicit integrators.